-4.04 - The starting batting order listed on the lineup card shall be followed throughout the game unless a player is substituted for another.
+4.04 The starting batting order listed on the lineup card shall be followed throughout the game unless a player is substituted for another.

-(a) All players present for a game must play at least two (2) consecutive innings unless illness, injury, suspension, or time limit prevails, and record one (1) plate appearance by the end of the 6th inning.
-Players starting the game must play at least the first two innings, six outs offensively and six out defensively, before removal from the lineup.
+(a) All players present for the game must play at least three (3) innings - 9 outs on offense and 9 outs on defense - by the end of the 6^{th} inning unless illness, injury or suspension prevails.

+(b) All players must record one (1) plate appearance by the end of the 6th inning.

-NOTE: Rule 4.04 (a) only applies to players who arrive to the game site before the start of the fifth inning.
-If a player arrives to the game site after the start of the fifth inning, it is the manager's discretion on whether or not the player plays.
-Furthermore, a team is not at risk of forfeiting a game per Rule 4.05 if
+NOTE: Rule 4.04 (a) only applies to players who arrive to the game before the start of the fifth inning.
+If a player arrives to the game after the start of the fifth inning, it is the manager's discretion on whether or not the player plays.
+Furthermore, a team is not at risk of forfeiting a game per Rule 4.05 if:

-(1) Time limit, injury, or suspension prevents a player who arrives to the game site late, but before the start of the fifth inning, from meeting the playing requirements described in Rule 4.04 (a).
+(1) Time limit, injury, or suspension prevents a player who arrives to the game site late, but before the start of the fifth inning, from meeting the playing requirements described in Rule

+4.04 (a).